vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

    desire to succeed and not mess things up, he didn't actually feel that passionate about the value of the work he was doing and saw it as a gamble to make money; as long as it was EV-positive, he was willing to take big risks even after amassing a lot of wealth.
+I believe that this stemmed very directly from his EA-influenced thinking about risk and value.

 3. **The founders/owners have needed to involve other stakeholders, who also can lose out if things go bad**: The failure of this